shynie/nginx-jwt/README.md

     }
 }
 ```
-and if our JWT's payload of claims looked something like this, the above `auth()` call would succeed:
+and if our JWT's payload of claims looked something like this, the above `auth(claim_specs)` call would succeed:

 ```json
 {